-Includes a low-income seniors grant for individual on guaranteed income supplement.
-The budget for this grant is \$100,000.
-Staff identify at the time of writing this report the number of applications under this program is unknown.
-Based on the analysis and recommendation in Report 2021-84, Staff estimate this could fund between 409 to 658 individuals depending on the scenario presented, which would make up 7.3% to 11.7% of the City's billing population.
-As identified budgets are estimates and - if there is a budget surplus/deficit as a result of this budget line - staff will adjust when proposing the 2022 budget.
-Includes funding for communications to help explain how the water and wastewater systems work and what is being done to improve the systems.
+Includes a low income seniors grant for individual on guaranteed income supplement.
+The budget for this grant is \$100 thousand.
+Staff identify at the time of writing this report we do not know how many residents might apply.
+Based on the analysis and recommendation in Report 2021-84 Staff estimate this would fund approximately 658 individual which would make up 11.7% of the City's billing population.
+As identified budgets are estimates and if there is a budget surplus/deficit as a result of this budget line Staff will adjust when proposing the 2022 budget.

+- Includes funding for communications to help explain how the water and waste water systems work and what is being done to improve the systems.
 While much of this communication is yet to be developed at the time of writing this report, an example of one piece of communication is attached as Appendix H - Water and Wastewater Communication.
-The budget for this work is \$20,000.

-- Includes monthly billing with a goal for an implementation date of October 1, 2021.
-The cost of moving to monthly billing is \$40,000. - Includes a one-time \$25 incentive to move to the current equal billing model the City currently offers.
-The budget plans for and staff recommend anyone already on the equal billing system to receive the one-time incentive.
-The cost of this incentive is \$40,000. - The water and wastewater combined capital and capital reserve funding amount is recommended to increase by \$103,000 year over year.
-A report completed by PSD Asset Management in 2019 identified the replacement value of the City's water and wastewater linear assets is \$109.7 million.
-Recognizing this budget identifies approximately \$1.5 million in capital and related capital reserve funding it would take approximately 73 years to replace the current linear assets within the City at current value dollars (i.e. before accounting for construction price inflation and further deterioration of the pipes). - Includes one additional staff member in the role of Manager.
-The City has historically not dedicated a senior level staff person to the Water and Wastewater file.
-Recognizing the Water and Wastewater budget is just over half the City Levy budget, the embedded complexity in operating the system and the impact rates are having on residents and stakeholders in the City, staff identify this position is sorely needed. - Supporting and investing in human capital at the City recognizing that City Staff are the City's most important asset, as was mentioned in the Strategic Plan presentation on October 26, 2020.
+The budget for this work is \$20 thousand. - Includes monthly billing with a goal for a go live date of October 1, 2021.
+The cost of moving to monthly billing is \$40 thousand. - Includes a one-time \$25 incentive to move to the current equal billing model the City currently offers.
+The budget plans for and Staff recommend anyone already on the equal billing system to receive the one-time incentive.
+The cost of this incentive is \$40 thousand. - The water and waste water combined capital and capital reserve funding amount is recommended to increased by \$103 thousand year over year.
+A report completed by PSD Asset Management in 2019 identified the replacement value of our water and wastewater linear assets is \$109.7 million.
+Recognizing this budget identifies approximately \$1.5 million in capital and related capital reserve funding it would take approximately 73 years to replace the current linear assets within the City at current value dollars (i.e. before accounting for construction price inflation and further deterioration of the pipes). - Includes one additional Staff member in the role of Manager.
+The City has historically not dedicated a senior level Staff person to the Water and Wastewater file.
+Recognizing the Water and Waste Water budget is just over half the City Levy budget, the embedded complexity in operating the system and the impact rates are having on residents and stakeholders in the City, Staff identify this position is sorely needed. - Supporting and investing in human capital at the City recognizing that our people are our most important asset, as was mentioned in the Strategic Plan presentation on October 26, 2020.
 A formal training budget has been implemented across departments amounting to approximately 2.5% of personnel costs. - The commitment to continuous learning extends to the youth of the City.
-This budget includes students that help the City meet seasonal demands while providing students with work experience to support them in their future development.
+This budget includes student that help the City meet seasonal demands while providing students with work experience to support them in their future development.
 Specifically, these students will be reviewing CCTV videos, analysing areas for repairs and taking inventory on wastewater assets to gather data for strategic replacements.

 - The Storm Sewer budget proposed is primarily a maintenance budget at the current time.
-As noted, 64% of the budget has been allocated to the borrowing costs of the Nickel Storm Sewer. - The capital budget available for work is \$24,000 with an additional \$42,000 being allocated to reserves.
-The reserve balance at the end of fiscal 2020 is projected at \$470,000 at the time of writing this report.
-Staff identify all year-end accounting entries have not been recorded at the time of writing this report and this number is subject to change.
+As noted 64% of the budget has been allocated to the borrowing costs of the Nickel Storm Sewer. - The capital budget available for work is \$24 thousand with an additional \$42 thousand being allocated to reserves.
+The reserve balance at the end of fiscal 2020 is projected at \$470 thousand at the time of writing this report.
+Staff identify all year end accounting entries have not been recorded at the time of writing this report and this number is subject to change.